Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Methods

 where $\Tilde{A}_{\rm c}$ is a dimensionless quantity.
-The value of $\Tilde{A}_{\rm c}$ sets the value of the shock radius without dissociation, rotation, or heating. $\Tilde{A}_{\rm c}$ does not vary when these parameters are changed.
+The value of $\Tilde{A}_{\rm c}$ sets the value of the shock radius $r_{\rm sh}$ without dissociation, rotation, or heating. $\Tilde{A}_{\rm c}$ does not vary when these parameters are changed.
 The heating function $\mathcal{L}_{\rm h}$ is expressed as

-The normalisation constant $A_{\rm h}$, which is proportional to the neutrino luminosities and the neutrino opacities per unit mass, is varied as a free parameter in our model.
+The normalisation constant $A_{\rm h}$ is proportional to the neutrino luminosities and the neutrino opacities per unit mass.
+It is varied as a free parameter in our model.
 The heating and cooling functions are effective in the post-shock region and are turned off above the shock, as in \cite{Fernandez+2014}.

-In order to study the influence of stellar rotation on the growth of the instabilities, we assume a constant specific angular momentum $J$.
+In order to study the influence of stellar rotation on the growth of the instabilities, we vary parametrically the specific angular momentum $J$.
 Its dimensionless measure $j$ is defined using the Keplerian specific angular momentum at the PNS surface

 We note that $j^2$ measures the ratio of the centrifugal and gravitational forces at the PNS radius:

 In our analysis, we vary $j$ from $0$ to $0.5$ which corresponds to a maximum centrifugal force equal to $25\%$ of the gravitational force at the PNS boundary.
 The angular momentum at $50\%$ of the Keplerian rotation can be expressed as